 Reliability: 2 out of 5

-Failure to feeds is a big issue, come on now, this is a big problem.
+Failures to feed is a big issue.
 The gun gets a little dirty, and it barely works.
 That’s an issue.
 If you keep it clean, it will run, or if you only shoot a little at a time, you won’t run into these issues.

 Customization: 4 out of 5

-You can do a number of things to change the gun.
-Even if this kind of defeats the purpose of what the gun is made to be.
-Grips, sights, barrels, safeties and more can be installed on the popular series 70 frame.
+You can do a number of things to change the gun, even if this kind of defeats the purpose of what the gun is made to be.
+Grips, sights, barrels, safeties, and more can improve the popular series 70 frame.

 Price: 5 out of 5

 The RIA guns are always quite affordable, and these are great guns for what they are.
 Far from perfect, but still very nice for the price, and very fun.
 It’s not a duty-grade gun, and it’s not trying to be.
 The price point of these guns certainly makes them incredibly attractive.

 The Rock Island Armory GI Series are nice guns, especially the newer models.
 Who doesn’t want a chrome 38 super?
 These are fun guns, and that is what they are made to be.

 They aren’t perfect, and they aren’t even 100% historically accurate, but the price and the features make them the most affordable representation of a classic 1911 on the market.